 Lea discusses her time in the so-called death barracks in Bergen-Belsen.

 1) Listen to Lea as she talks about the liberation and the period after the end of the war.
-Then answer the following questions:
+Then answer the questions.

 British Troops Liberate the Camp

 Lea talks about the liberation of the camp.